-- 1. To save to a file, start the client using the --logfile <file> command, where <file> is the filename to which you want to save the file. - 2.
-To save to a directory, start the client using the --logdir <dir> command, where <dir> is an existing directory.
+- 1. To save to a file, start the Desktop App using the --logfile <file> command, where <file> is the filename to which you want to save the file. - 2.
+To save to a directory, start the Desktop App using the --logdir <dir> command, where <dir> is an existing directory.

 When using the --logdir command, each sync run creates a new file.
 To limit the amount of data that accumulates over time, you can specify the --logexpire <hours> command.
-When combined with the --logdir command, the client automatically erases saved log data in the directory that is older than the specified number of hours.
+When combined with the --logdir command, the Desktop App automatically erases saved log data in the directory that is older than the specified number of hours.